cybex-gmbh/laravel-transmorpher-client/README.md

 Images and Videos are identified by a media name, for which the function name is used in the following examples.

-For images you will have to return an instance of an `Image`:
+For images you will have to return an instance of a `Transmorpher\Image`:

 ```php
 public function imageFrontView(): Image